TuomoNieminen/Helsinki-Social-Statistics/README.md

 <a href=https://www.datacamp.com//teach/repositories/65844921/go target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/course_button.png" width="150"></a>
 <a href=https://www.datacamp.com//teach/repositories target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/dashboard_button.png" width="150"></a>

+Wellcome to the Helsinki Social Statistics DataCamp course repository.
+Changes made to this GitHub repository are automatically reflected in the linked DataCamp course.

-# Course curriculum
+# About

 This is a Data Science module for the Social Statistics MOOC at the University of Helsinki, Finland.
 The course is lectured and superwised by prof. Kimmo vehkalahti.
-The data science module is created by Tuomo Nieminen and Emma Kämäräinen.
+This DataCamp course works as the data science module  for the University course.
+This module is created by Tuomo Nieminen and Emma Kämäräinen.

+# Course curriculum

+Below is a summary of the DataCamp exercises.

 ## Chapter 1: R and Statistics
 Basics of R, the amazing statistical programming language.
 Do not be afraid of the art of programming!